rackerlabs/docs-cloud-networks/api-docs/api-reference/index.rst

 	..  important::

-		- The neutron API is in Unlimited Availability and is available for all Managed Infrastructure and Managed Operations customers except for RackConnect v3 customers.
+		- The neutron API is available for all Managed Infrastructure and Managed Operations customers except for RackConnect v3 customers.
-		- The Security Groups API and Shared IP API are currently in Limited Availability.
 		- The Security Groups API and Shared IP API are available for Managed Infrastructure customers and Managed Operations customers and are not available for RackConnect customers.
 To use these features,